Picking by Color

 });

-The Uint8Array is a type provided by JavaScript for holding raw bytes.
-This code assumes that there are no more than 256 spheres in the scene.
+This code only works if there are no more than 256 spheres in the scene.
 That's the most that can be uniquely identified using only the red byte of the color.
 If we have more than 256 objects, we'll need to use more than just the red channel.